CrusaderX/changes/README.md

 ## Example usage with monorepo

-If you have monorepository with services in root - omit folder name or set it to '.'
+If you have monorepository with services in root - omit folder name, default is current directory - .

 Repository folder structure in example action: